WWA Eruption: Preliminary matches

 The event kicked off live with a two-round tournament for the vacant International Cruiserweight Championship.
 In the first tournament match, Nova took on A.J.
 Styles.
 Near the end of the match, Nova attempted to perform a Kryptonite Krunch on Styles but Styles countered it into a Styles Clash for the win.

-In the next tournament match, Jerry Lynn took on Chuckie Chaos.
+In the next tournament match, Jerry Lynn took on Chuck E. Chaos.
 Chaos threw Lynn out of the ring with a bodyscissors and then dived onto him.
 Lynn then went to the ring and nailed a cradle piledriver for the win.

 Next, Puppet the Psycho Dwarf took on Teo in a midget hardcore match.
 Near the end of the match, Teo put a garbage can on Puppet and hit a chair on the can.
 Teo then climbed a ladder and performed a splash from the top off the ladder onto Puppet for the win.

 Next, Brian Christopher teamed with Ernest Miller to take on Buff Bagwell and Stevie Ray in a tag team match.
 Near the end of the match, Christopher and Miller took Ray out of the ring with a clothesline and hit a double chokeslam to Bagwell and Christopher nailed a Hip Hop Drop to Miller for the win.

 Next, Allan Funk took on Pierre Ouellet.
 Near the end of the match, Ouellet hit a Cannonball and gained a near-fall.
 Funk mimicked Hulk Hogan's moves and mannerisms and hit a big boot, a piledriver and a leg drop to Ouellet for the win.

 Next, A.J.
 Styles took on Jerry Lynn in the final of the tournament for the vacant International Cruiserweight Championship.
 Near the end of the match, Styles prevented Lynn from hitting a superplex and tossed him down on the mat and nailed a Spiral Tap on Lynn to win the vacant title.

 Later, Sabu took on Devon Storm in a steel cage match.
 Near the end of the match, Sabu threw a chair at Storm and put him on a table.
 Sabu climbed the top of the cage and delivered a moonsault but the table did not break, so he climbed the top of the cage again and hit a diving leg drop to drive Storm through the table for the win.

 The penultimate match of the event was an evening gown match between Midajah and Queen Bea.
 Midajah hit a scoop slam to Bea and removed her gown for the win.
 After the match, Puppet and Teo removed Midajah's gown and she chased them away.